leikareipa/lintulista/README.md

 - index-*.css
 - .htaccess

-The [client/react/](client/react/) directory by default contains the developmental version of React.
+*Note!* By default, the [client/react/](client/react/) directory contains the developmental version of React.
 For better performance in production, you might replace it with the minified production version; e.g. from https://unpkg.com/react@16.8.6/umd/react.production.min.js and https://unpkg.com/react-dom@16.8.6/umd/react-dom.production.min.js (but renaming them to react.js and react-dom.js, respectively).

 ### Server-to-client API
 The server provides the client a REST-like API for interacting with the database.